johanneshorak/SAT/README.md

 If you run into any troubles or have questions, please don't hesitate to file a bug report and/or contact me!
 I'm happy to help you to get the model to run.

 ## Requirements
-### System
-The model was tested an run under Ubuntu 16.
-It requires *python 3.6* to run.
-It should work with windows systems as well, however, I have not tested it so far.

-### Packages
-- numpy
-- scipy
-- pandas
-- bunch